Uluru Statement from the Heart: Uluru Dialogue

-The Uluru Dialogue (2017) is a group which includes creators of the Uluru Statement and various academics and lawyers based at the University of New South Wales.
-It is chaired by Megan Davis and Pat Anderson.
-It continues to campaign for the principles in the Uluru Statement, despite the failure of the referendum in 2023.
+The Uluru Dialogue (2017) represents the cultural authority of the Uluru Statement from the Heart and leads community education on the Uluru Statement's reforms of Voice, Treaty and Truth.
+The Uluru Dialogue is based at the University of New South Wales, and is chaired by Professor Megan Davis and Pat Anderson.
+The Uluru Dialogue continues to lead public education about the Uluru Statement despite the failure of the referendum in 2023.

+The Uluru Youth Dialogue, co-chaired by Allira Davis and Bridget Cama, is a collective of Indigenous young people who support the Uluru Statement from the Heart.
+The Uluru Youth Dialogue sits under the authority of the Uluru Dialogue and were the only youth-led campaign in support of the 2023 Voice to Parliament referendum.

 In May 2025 the group launched its truth-telling project, called "Towards Truth", beginning with an exhibition at Hurstville Library that illustrated the significance of Salt Pan Creek in Aboriginal history.

 From the Heart

 "From the Heart" was a campaign by the Noel Pearson founded Cape York Institute, launched in 2020.
 It was designed to increase awareness and understanding of the Uluru Statement and a constitutionally enshrined voice to parliament, and to show that it is a fair and practical reform.
 Torres Strait Islander man Thomas Mayo, (Note: Formerly known as Thomas Mayor.) advocate for the Uluru Statement and the Voice, delivered the 2022 Vincent Lingiari Memorial Lecture on the topic.
 He drew parallels between Vincent Lingiari's struggle to be heard by governments back then, leading to the Wave Hill walk-off (Gurdindji strike), to what Indigenous peoples of Australia are experiencing today.
-A campaign led by Roy Ah-See, called "History is Calling", was launched in early May 2022, to encourage Australians to answer the Uluru Dialogue's 2017 invitation, and to support the constitutionally enshrined Voice.